Utako Shimoda: Biography

 Shimoda Utako in hifu and hakama; she was also an advocate for dress reform.

-Utako Shimoda was born into a samurai family as Seki Hirao, in Iwakara, in Gifu Prefecture.
+Utako Shimoda was born into a samurai family as Seki Hirao, in Iwamura, in Gifu Prefecture.
 For the first 6–7 years of her life she was an only child, and studied the Confucian classics; she is said to have read all the Chinese and Japanese books her parents had.
 Her father and grandfather were Confucian scholars.
 In the run up to the Meiji Restoration, the Hirao family were firmly on the side of the Emperor, and when the Shogunate fell, Utako's father was given a prominent position in Tokyo, where the family moved in 1870, when Utako Shimoda was about 16.

 She worked as lady-in-waiting to Empress Shōken from 1871-1879.
 Seki was well-educated and recognised as an excellent poet, so much so that the empress changed her name to Utako (poem child).
 As a result, she rose through the ranks.
 At court, she attended lessons and lectures, including learning French.
 In 1875, she began working on the empress's educational works.
 She formed connections to political leaders including Itō Hirobumi, Yamagata Aritomo, and Inoue Kaoru.

 In November 1879, she resigned from court to marry the swordsman Takeo Shimoda, at her family's request.
 He suffered from alcoholism and a serious stomach ailment, and she spent much of her time caring for him.
 Motivated by the urgings of her connections at court, who requested a school for their daughters, and by financial need, in 1881 Utako was opened her house as a private school for girls over 10 years old.
 She taught poetry and Chinese classics to the wives of a number of ex-samurai officials.
 She would interrupt a lecture to tend to her husband when he called her.

-In 1883 the empress decided to found a school for educating girls of the nobility, the Kazoku Jogakkō (later merged with the Gakushūin).
+In 1883, the empress decided to found a school for educating girls of the nobility, the Kazoku Jogakkō (later merged with the Gakushūin).
 Utako initially did not participate on grounds of her huband's health.
 Takeo died in 1884 and Utako threw herself into her work as a full-time educator, becoming a teacher and assistant principal at the Girl Peers' School, where she taught ethics and home economics.
 She also wrote textbooks, starting with a Japanese language textbook published in 1885.